-The Board currently consists of eight directors.
-All sitting directors serve on at least one committee and all directors are able to devote as much time as a director of the Company as is necessary to fulfill the obligations as such.
-The Company's Board has passed a resolution to increase the number of directors to nine and the Board will increase to include nine members provided all nine proposed directors are elected at the Meeting.
+The Board currently consists of nine directors.
+Eight of nine sitting directors serve on at least one committee and all directors are able to devote as much time as a director of the Company as is necessary to fulfill the obligations as such.